thingsdb/ThingsDocs/v0/content/connect/socket/watch.md

 weight: 12
 ---

-Subscript for watching a node or things in ThingsDB.
+Subscribe for watching a node or things in ThingsDB.
 A successful run request will respond with a `OK (17)` package.

 > Syntax